-Pursuant to Michigan law almost everyone is entitled to first-party no-fault benefits.
+Pursuant to Michigan law almost everyone is entitled to first-party no-fault insurance benefits.
 MCL 500.3101 et seq.
 With one exception, any person who is injured in Michigan in an accident involving a motor vehicle (operation, use, or maintenance of a motor vehicle) is entitled to first-party no-fault benefits.
 The only time a person is not entitled to first-party no-fault benefits is when the person seeking the benefits is the driver of a motor vehicle that he/she owns and that motor vehicle is not insured.

 Many times a person’s first-party no-fault benefits will be paid by the automobile insurance company that insures their vehicle.
 Frequently, if you do not have automobile insurance, your first-party no-fault benefits will be paid by the insurance company of a resident relative with whom you lived at the time of the accident.
-There are other exceptions to these rules and the experienced lawyers at Nolan & Shafer, PLC, can thoroughly explain your right to first-party no-fault benefits.
+There are other exceptions to these rules and the experienced lawyers at Nolan & Shafer, PLC, can thoroughly explain your right to first-party no-fault insurance benefits.

 If the injured party was riding a motorcycle which was involved in an accident with a motor vehicle, the insurance company insuring the motor vehicle, regardless of fault, will pay the first-party no-fault benefits of the injured motorcyclist.
 You should contact one of the attorneys at Nolan & Shafer, PLC, so that your right to first-party no-fault benefits can be explained.